eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 ##### //CycloneDDS/Domain/General/Interfaces/PubSubMessageExchange[@library]
 Text

 This attribute specifies the filename of the interface library.

-The default value is: `<empty>`

-##### //CycloneDDS/Domain/General/Interfaces/PubSubMessageExchange[@name]
-Text

-This attribute specifies the name of the interface.
+Defaults to psmx\_TYPE

 The default value is: `<empty>`